xuejianxianzun/PixivFanboxDownloader/Readme-EN.md

 Note: The offline installation method will not be automatically updated.
 When you want to update, you need to delete this extension first, and then install the new version.

-# Remind
+# How to use

--This program cannot directly unlock paid content on Fanbox.
-If you want to download paid content, you must first purchase it.
+- After installing this extension, refresh the fanbox page, you can see a blue download button on the right side of the page, click this button to start using it.

--The downloaded file will be saved in the download directory of the browser.
+- The downloaded file will be saved in the download directory of the browser.

--Please turn off the "Ask where to save each file before downloading" option in the browser settings to avoid pop-up windows when downloading.
+- Please turn off the "Ask where to save each file before downloading" option in the browser settings to avoid pop-up windows when downloading.

--If the file name after downloading is abnormal, please disable other browser extensions with download function.
+- If the file name after downloading is abnormal, please disable other browser extensions with download function.

 # Patreon